Liability if a Nursing Home Resident Suffers a Head Injury

 • Adding more lighting to ensure residents can see better and avoid unexpected tripping hazards

-Risks Residents Face Following a Head Injury
+What Are Some of The Risks Residents May Face Following a Head Injury?

 If a resident does suffer a head injury, he or she should immediately be examined by a doctor and monitored for signs of a head injury.
 There are several serious risks an injured resident may face after sustaining a head injury including: